Pirates-Cardinals Betting Preview, Prediction, How to Watch

-The Pittsburgh Pirates (7-5) take on the St. Louis Cardinals (5-7) as they begin a four game series Thursday night at Busch Stadium.
+The Pittsburgh Pirates take on the St. Louis Cardinals in the final game of their four game series.
 This game will continue our MLB odds series with a Pirates-Cardinals prediction and pick.
 We will also let you know how to watch the game.

-The Pirates are coming off a series loss against the Houston Astros.
-In the series, Ji-Man Choi had three hits and they were all for extra bases.
-Two of those hits were home runs.
-In the game the Pirates won, Ji-Hwan Bae hit a walk-off three-run home run.
-The Pirates have an early hold on second place in the division, but there is still a lot of baseball left to play.
+Game one of this series was controlled by the pirates.
+Vince Velasquez shut down the Cardinals offense.
+He threw six shutout innings and allowed only three hits while striking out six.
+Connor Joe and Rodolfo Castro each went deep in the 5-0 win for the Pirates.

-The Cardinals are coming off a series win in Colorado.
-Rookie of the Year candidate Jordan Walker has started the season on a 12 game hit streak and he is turning out to be a huge asset to the St. Louis lineup.
-Paul Goldschmidt had five hits in the series to lead the team.
-Tyler O’Neill, Nolan Gorman, Tommy Edman and Nolan Arenado each had three hits and a home run in Colorado with Gorman homering twice.
-Juan Yepez also homered in the one game he played.
-The Cardinals are off to a slow start to the season, but they can turn that around with a good series against Pittsburgh.
+Game two was taken by the Cardinals.
+Willson Contreras and Nolan Gorman drove in the three runs as the Cardinals won 3-0.
+Johan Oviedo picked up the loss, but he pitched well.
+Oviedo struck out 10 in seven innings of work and allowed just one run.
+Zach Thompson picked up the win in relief for St. Louis as he pitched 1 2/3 innings and struck out four.

 Here are the Pirates-Cardinals MLB odds, courtesy of FanDuel.